How to Help an Alcoholic Family Member (Interventions & More)

 A formal intervention embodies the spirit of an informal one, but it is more structured.
 Mayo Clinic provides guidance on what to expect from working with a professional interventionist when planning and staging an intervention.

-The following are some key steps:
+The following are some key steps for interventions:

 A group of concerned people could, feasibly, stage an intervention with the steps above without hiring a professional interventionist.
 One concern, however, is that a neutral party will not be present, and the person who needs help may feel the group is ganging up on them.
 It can also be difficult for a family to maintain calm if they are both guiding and involved in the intervention.
 The point is, however, that there are different options for an intervention.
 Generally, interventions run by professionals are more successful.